tinabenita/Todo-List-Demo-SJEC/README.md

    ```sh
    ng serve -o
    ```
    This will open the application in your default browser.
-Make sure you're API is running.
+Make sure your API is running.

 ## Workshop Tasks
 During the workshop, we will be adding: